divergentdave/firstrunci/README.md

 By default, all Vagrant VMs will be cleaned up after testing is complete.
 If you would like to override this and keep the VMs for further inspection, pass `--no-destroy` as a command line argument.

-The projects will be cloned in directories next to the configuration files.
+Each project will be cloned in a directory next to its configuration file.
 On subsequent runs, `git clean -dfx` will be run in the directory, so do not store any unsaved work there.

 The [divergentdave/firstrunci-config](https://github.com/divergentdave/firstrunci-config) repository contains several ready-made configuration files. (and is open for more)